 Choline works with fat molecules to help transform them into usable energy.
 It also regulates the neurotransmitter acetylcholine, which oversees muscle movement and can help with anti-aging.

 Sources of Choline For Hair Growth and Overall Health

 Natural sources of choline include meat, fish, nuts, eggs, soy, garbanzo beans, navy beans and peas.
 However, it can also be taken through supplementation.
-It is often included as part of B complex vitamins in private label hair products.
+It is often included as part of B complex vitamins in white label hair products.

 While choline assists in a range of life-sustaining processes, choline for hair growth and choline hair benefits are among the lesser-known benefits of choline.
 Choline supplement dosage can vary from one individual to the next depending upon nutritional goals and needs.